 SST, Inc. is the global leader in gunfire detection and location technology, which pinpoints the location of gun shots.
 The company’s technology was always an attention-getter, but SST struggled to properly project its story through the right optics.

 How so?
 SST allowed its customers – law enforcement agencies – to tell the company’s story.
-The company took a very formulaic approach to communications which consisted of press releases on a new installation in a given city, allowing the purchasing law enforcement agency to be front and center in the press release and in the resulting coverage.
+The company took a very formulaic approach to communications which consisted of press releases on a new installation in a given city, allowing the purchasing law enforcement agency to be front and center in the press release and in the resulting media coverage.
 SST would participate on a limited basis and focus its attention on national outlets.
 However, SST was largely reactionary to inbound requests from the national media due to the attention placed on city-by-city installations.
 When the company responded to an inbound request, it didn’t work to shift the opportunity to a broader storyline.
 As a result, while SST received media coverage, the company was very limited in its output, didn’t control the storyline and, effectively, abdicated its voice in the media relations process.
 More importantly, the SST story “stopped” at the point of sale.
 No outcomes were present in the story or the coverage so neither the technology nor the company received attention or credit for its positive impact within the communities it served.

-Enter M/P. We were tasked with:
+Enter M/P Public Relations and Communications Agency.
+We were tasked with:

 - Creating new optics around SST’s overall storyline